Little Black Sambo (film)

 Little Black Sambo is a 1935 Cinecolor animated film with sound.
-Released on February 6, 1935, the short is based on the controversial 1899 children's book The Story of Little Black Sambo by Helen Bannerman.
+Released on February 6, 1935, the short is based on the 1899 children's book The Story of Little Black Sambo by Helen Bannerman.
 This film was created at the Ub Iwerks Studio and released by Celebrity Productions.
 The film marked the first appearance of an unnamed dog who appeared in three of Iwerks' films.

 Plot

 Sambo's mother is bathing him, and she dries and clothes him as their dog watches.
 After that, his mother warns, in dialect, "Now, go along and play, honey child.
-But watch out for that bad, old tiger" and the controversial line, "That old tiger sure do like dark meat".
+But watch out for that bad, old tiger." and the controversial line, "That old tiger sure do like dark meat".
 As Sambo goes out to play, the dog sneaks out the window with a fiendish idea.
 He uses undried brown paint on a fence for stripes and a paint brush for them on his tail.
 He sees his teeth, and finds a bear trap to resemble sharp teeth.
 He tests his appearance in a mirror and walks away, although it was an actual tiger.

 Sambo is whistling, as the dog is hiding in a tree, sneaking on him.
 The dog follows him, until Sambo runs away.
 He finally hides on a coconut tree, and throws coconuts at him, until he grabs a monkey's ear, who throws him out to the ground.
 Then, the dog tells Sambo that he is not a tiger.
 Then, Sambo plays fetch, and when the dog retrieves, the real tiger appears, and chases them home.
 They block the door, and the tiger uses a rock to reproduce a banging sound.
 He creeps in the house, and they use molasses to trap him.
 Sambo grabs a skillet and burns the tiger, and he is chased away.